miharimeedum/Noir-Movie/README.md

-# Cinematic Noir - Cinema Ticket Booking System
+# Noir_Movie - Cinema Ticket Booking System

 This is a cinema ticket booking system for **Cinematic Noir**, built using JSP, Servlets, and J2EE 8.
 The project is designed to handle online ticket bookings, showcasing features like movie listings, seat selection, and payment processing.